barrysweeney/personal-site/content/blog/aoty-guide-p1/index.md

 Bonus: Troubleshooting
 ----------------------

-Here's some resources for resolving common errors you might run into along the way in this guide or in your own explorations.
+Here are some resources for resolving common errors you might run into along the way in this guide or in your own explorations.

 - `requests.exceptions.ConnectionError: ('Connection aborted.', ConnectionResetError(104, 'Connection reset by peer'))`